RMHogervorst/linklog/content/post/abi-aryan-mlops-not-devops.md

 ---

 ## MLOps isn’t DevOps for ML!
-Is a ... and can be found here(https://www.adventofdata.com/mlops-isnt-devops-for-ml/)
+Is a blogpost and can be found here(https://www.adventofdata.com/mlops-isnt-devops-for-ml/)

 > The big talent gap in the MLOps market can be easily and abundantly filled by DevOps practitioners in the conventional software world.
 After all, isn’t AI/ML just Software 2.0?